GoutomAnalyst/Excel-Projects/README.md

 This is a call centre performing dynamic dashboard!

-I have used different excel consepts in this project, such as ▶ Designing the dashboard color theme and fonts
+I have used different excel concepts in this project, such as ▶ Designing the dashboard color theme and fonts
 ▶ How to use Data model feature of Excel to connect datasets ▶ Creating KPIs and measures using Power Pivot and DAX